 This simple chilled Peach Lemongrass Soup with Creme Fraiche recipe is an unexpected delight!
 Sweetened only by the ripe peaches, the flavors of lemongrass and ginger blend beautifully for a taste of high summer.

-I am currently swimming in peaches.
-I have loads of them from the fruit I receive in my CSA farm share weekly.
-They are gorgeous.
+We are currently swimming in peaches and they are gorgeous.
 Firm fruit that yields to the slightest squeeze.
 Perfectly ripe.
 The kind of ripe that when you bite into one abundant juice dribbles down your face.
 The juice is so sweet you don’t want to miss a drop of it.

 At this time of year so many fruits become ripe at once.
 My fridge is well-stocked and even if I were to forgo all other forms of food to become a temporary Fruitarian, I’d have too much.
-There is of course canning or freezing to save them for later but over and above those options I wanted to make a few dishes featuring them and something ‘unexpected’, my favorite kind of cooking!
+There is of course canning or freezing to save them for later, who can wait for that?

 This unexpected peach soup is heightened by the addition of citrusy-tangy lemongrass and ginger.
 The flavor of the ripened peaches takes center stage and is complimented by a light addition of cream.
 It's light, flavorful, using only the natural sweetness of the peaches.
 Since all peaches are not equally sweet, I recommend tasting the peaches used and if needed add a bit of sugar, agave or honey to the saute phase to ensure the soup meets your sweetness preferences.